 A child's educational future depends on active parent participation and commitment to this important educational process.
-It is important to take an active role to ensure that your child fully benefits from the many Special Education services available in Helena.
+It is important to take an active role to ensure that your child, if eligible, fully benefits from the many Special Education services available in Helena.
 If you are concerned with your child's progress in school, please contact the appropriate school staff and share your concerns.
-Refer to Procedural Safeguards in Special Education for students identified as having a disability under IDEA.
+Refer to Procedural Safeguards in Special Education for students identified as having a disability under Individuals with Disabilities Education Act (IDEA).